 Now, here’s some practical advice.

-It doesn’t make a whole lot a sense to start a baby or toddler off on a full-size 61-key keyboard as their hands and fingers are still developing and they need a keyboard that’s easy and fun to play.
+It doesn’t make a whole lot a sense to start a baby or toddler off on a full-size 61-key keyboard as their hands and fingers are still developing and they need a small keyboard that’s easy and fun to play.

 Best to stick to the simple, rudimentary toy pianos introduced in this guide.